Other commentary from the latest labour market data can be found on the following pages:

 Unemployment measures people without a job who have been actively seeking work within the last four weeks and are available to start work within the next two weeks.
 The unemployment rate is not the proportion of the total population who are unemployed.
 It is the proportion of the economically active population (those in work plus those seeking and available to work) who are unemployed.

 Local labour market indicators

-Local labour market indicators cover employment, unemployment, economic inactivity and jobs density for subregional geographical areas such as local and unitary authorities, counties and regions in the UK for the most recent 12-month period available of the Annual Population Survey (APS).
-The jobs density of an area is the number of jobs per head, of resident population, aged 16 to 64 years.
+Local labour market indicators cover employment, unemployment, economic inactivity and jobs density for subregional geographical areas.
+Such areas include local and unitary authorities, counties and regions in the UK for the most recent 12-month period available of the Annual Population Survey (APS).
+The jobs density of an area is the number of jobs per head, of the resident population, aged 16 to 64 years.

 Pay As You Earn (PAYE) Real Time Information (RTI)

 These data come from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) system.
-They cover the whole population rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
-The release is classed as Experimental Statistics because the methodologies used to produce the statistics are still in their development phase.
-As a result, the series are subject to revisions.
+They cover the whole population, rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
+The release is classed as Experimental Statistics, because the methodologies used to produce the statistics are still in their development phase.
+As a result, the series is subject to revisions.

-This bulletin relies on data collected from the Labour Force Survey (LFS), and the Annual Population Survey (APS) derived from it, the largest household survey in the UK.
+This bulletin relies on data collected from the Labour Force Survey (LFS), which is the largest household survey in the UK, and the Annual Population Survey (APS) derived from it.

 Data for Northern Ireland are available in full in the Northern Ireland Labour Market Report on the Northern Ireland Statistics and Research Agency (NISRA) website.
 You can view local area statistics on the Nomis website.